African Peacebuilding Network Collaborative Working Group Research Grants

 About the APN Collaborative Working Group Research Grant

-The collaborative working group grant is a new initiative and key complement to the field-based and postdoctoral components of the APN’s programming.
+The collaborative working group grant is an initiative and key complement to the field-based and networking components of the APN’s programming.
 This grant responds to the need for deep collaboration and engagement of researchers and practitioners on peacebuilding challenges in Africa.
-It also seeks to connect research to policy, and to increase the likelihood of impacting policy through the knowledge-production process.
+It also seeks to connect research to policy, promote mentoring of junior scholars by senior colleagues, and to increase the likelihood of impacting policy through the knowledge-production process.

 The APN will support the working group in undertaking original policy-relevant research that focuses on the design, implementation, and impact of peacebuilding mechanisms and processes in conflict-affected African countries and subregions.
 Support is available for research and analysis of the following subject areas:

-- AU relations with the UN, EU, and African Regional Economic Communities (RECs) on peace and security issues
+- UN-AU-African Regional Economic Communities (RECs) cooperation on peace and security issues

 - Transnationalization, youth radicalization, and violence